ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 If the result of the following query is present in the query results cache,

-then either modifying data in collection users
+then either modifying data in the users

-or in collection organizations
+or organizations

-will remove the already computed result from the cache:
+removes the already computed result from the cache:

 FOR user IN users